ikod/dlang-requests/README.md

 Received 1052 bytes, total received 35588 from document legth 35588
 ```

-With `verbosity >= 3`, you will also receive a dump of each data portion received from sockets:
+With `verbosity >= 3`, you will also receive a dump of each data portion received from server:

 ```
 00000  48 54 54 50 2F 31 2E 31  20 32 30 30 20 4F 4B 0D  |HTTP/1.1 200 OK.|